September 21st, 2017

 (written by lawrence krubner, however indented passages are often quotes).
 You can contact lawrence at: firstname.lastname@example.org

 I used to date a woman who loved the early version of this show, when it was fun and when it had a heart.
 I watched most of the first season with her.
 Apparently after I stopped watching, the show took what I would describe as a dark turn, though many fans loved the new direction.
-What does it mean that for some people this darkness is a happy fantasy?

 In the third season of Gossip Girl, Chuck sells Blair to his uncle in exchange for ownership of a hotel.
 The exchange is explicit and is meant to be sexual (although the uncle backs out of consummating it at the last second), and is set up without Blair’s knowledge or consent.